smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 # **3. Functional Requirements**
 ## 3.1 User Upload of CVs
 **Description**
 * A user of the system must be able to upload a CV or resume to the system and submit it for processing.
-The file must be encrypted during transport and sent over a secure connection as it will contain user personal information such as names and email addresses.
+The file must be encrypted during transport and sent over a secure connection as it will contain users' personal information such as names and email addresses.

 **Criticality**
 * This feature is vital to the system as it is the system's only significant source of information about the user.
 Without this feature we cannot get critical data needed for analysis such as skills, employment history and technical knowledge.